-Figure 4 Hourly time trace of indoor relative humidity for a house with the Ultra-Aire system
+Figure 4.
+Hourly time trace of indoor relative humidity for a house with the Ultra-Aire system

 The individual room relative humidity plotted against the house average relative humidity in Figure 5 shows that the spread in relative humidity between locations was usually within 10%.
-Typically, master bedroom relative humidity was higher due to higher occupancy density and moisture generation.
-Comparing Figure 5 to the same plot of a Standard Reference house in Figure 6, one can see the beneficial effect of fan cycling for mixing air conditions throughout the house.
+Typically, master bedroom relative humidity was higher because of higher occupancy density and moisture generation.
+Comparing Figure 5 to the same plot of a Standard Reference house in Figure 6 provides an example of how fan cycling for whole-house mixing can even out relative humidity conditions throughout the house.
+This was a general trend in all of the houses and was true for temperature uniformity as well.
+The highest daily variation in relative humidity was generally found in the master bedroom.
+Without fan cycling, the highest relative humidity difference was usually found between the master bedroom and the thermostat location.